0xTCG/haptreex/README.md

 # HapTree-X

-HapTree-X is a computational tool that phasees various kinds of next-generation sequencing data.
+HapTree-X is a computational tool that phases various kinds of next-generation sequencing data.
 Currently, it supports whole-genome, whole-exome, 10X Genomics and RNA-seq data.
 It is especially powerful on RNA-seq data as it can utilize allelic imbalance to better phase genic regions.